Sweet Potato Massaman Curry

-I’ve been wanting to post a massaman curry recipe for a while now, in fact I have no idea why I haven’t as its one if my all time favourite curries.
+I’ve been wanting to post a massaman curry recipe for a while now.
+In fact, I do not know why I haven’t, as it’s one if my all-time favourite curries.

-The first time I tasted this amazing curry was in Thailand many many years ago and I was just blown away by its delicious sweet peanuttiness.
+The first time I tasted this amazing curry was in Thailand many, many years ago and I was just blown away by its delicious sweet peanutiness.
 Easily my favourite Thai curry and that’s saying something.

 I made this one last weekend as my friend Lisa was over for the weekend, as she’s basically got the same taste in food and lover of spicy food so I thought that she’d love this.